 Bulky/chunky gauge machines

 Bulky/chunky gauge machines do not have lace carriages.
 Any lace patterning has to be done by manual manipulation.
 There is no garter carriage for these machines.
 Any garter stitch work will be via hand manipulation.
-You can get garter bars for both gauges - it's a big long comb you transfer the knitting to, so that you can turn it around and rehang it.
+You can get garter bars for most gauges - it's a big long comb you transfer the knitting to, so that you can turn it around and rehang it.
 But it's quite time consuming for more than a few rows.

 Knitting machines can do a variety of stitches:

-- knitweave (a contrast yarn is woven into the knitting on the purl side)
+- Knitweave (a contrast yarn is woven into the knitting on the purl side)

 Newer machines can do punch-lace.
 It is knitted a bit like fairisle, with two yarns, but one is thick and one is thin, and the thin yarn is knitted alone in certain areas.
 Newer machines can also do plating (two different coloured yarns together, with some show-through to the other side) and intarsia.
 There is a way to do intarsia manually on machines that don't have intarsia carriages.